White Christmas Workshop & Auditions

 Rita and Rhoda (mid 20’s to early 30’s) - Bob and Phil’s two star chorus showgirls.
 Brash, beautiful and fun.
 Perhaps not the brightest.
 Part of the Wallace and Davis dancers.

-Ezekiel Foster (mid 40’s to late 50’s) - Practice, the ultimate laid back New Englander.
+Ezekiel Foster (mid 40’s to late 50’s) - Practical, the ultimate laid back New Englander.
 A man of few words.
 Caretaker at the Inn.
 Takes life at a very very leisurely pace.

 Mike (mid 20’s to late 30’s) - Bob and Phil’s Stage manager.
 Can be overly dramatic and often hysterical, but gets the job done.
 Works to attempt a sense of control and order for the company.
 Doubles as Mr. Snoring Man, Winter Tourist.